romaonthego/RETableViewManager/README.md

 ### Quick Example

-Get your `UITableView` up and running in couple of minutes:
+Get your `UITableView` up and running in several lines of code:

 ``` objective-c
 - (void)viewDidLoad